C/1973 E1 (Kohoutek): Cultural impact

 Because Kohoutek fell far short of expectations, its name became synonymous with spectacular disappointment.
 Russell Baker described the comet as "the biggest flopperoo since 'Kelly' hit Broadway" and "the Edsel of the firmament", among other witty metaphors.
 While newspapers had been touting the comet's brightness for the latter half of 1973, the anticlimactic display led to satirical and parodical reporting following Kohoutek's passage.
 For instance, the Chicago Tribune featured a satirical article linking the optimistic brightness predictions to an effort to distract the public from the Watergate scandal or to a conspiracy to boost telescope sales.
 The widely circulated inaccurate projections came during a time of increasing distrust of the sciences that Time termed a "deepening disillusionment".
 Mainstream media shied away from extensive coverage of comets following Kohoutek; despite Comet West becoming bright enough to be visible in daylight in March 1976, West received little attention from the press compared to the media frenzy that preceded Kohoutek.
 Though astronomers and the sciences received backlash due to the comet's underwhelming performance, much of the general public's disdain was also directed towards astrologers and cultists who ascribed a transcendental significance to the comet's apparition.

 In response to the disappointing display from the comet, students at Pitzer College organized the Kohoutek Music and Arts Festival in January 1974, which became an annual event featuring various musical artists.
-Several music albums and songs released in the 1970s and 1980s were dedicated to or named after Kohoutek, such as "Kohoutek" from Journey's eponymous debut album (released in 1975).
+Several music albums and songs released in the 1970s and 1980s were dedicated to or named after Kohoutek, such as "Kohoutek" first performed in public by Journey on New Year's Eve 1973 and later recorded on their eponymous debut album (released in 1975).
 Sun Ra played a concert at The Town Hall in New York dedicated to Kohoutek's arrival on 22 December 1973.
 Other musical groups with works influenced by the comet included Kraftwerk, Pink Floyd, Argent, R.E.M., and Weather Report.
 The funk band Father's Children have a track on their album Who's Gonna Save the World named after the comet.
 References to Kohoutek permeated other forms of popular media, such as in the comic strip Peanuts over a week-long period, in the sitcom El Chavo del Ocho, and a poem by Jaime Sabines.

 In The Defenders #15 (September 1974), the Comet Kohoutek is mentioned as having freed Magneto from imprisonment within the Earth's core.
 In The Simpsons season-6 episode "Bart's Comet", Principal Skinner mentions that he previously had the sighting of a comet stolen from him by a "Principal Kohoutek", who he would bitterly take his revenge on, stating: "I got him back though, him and that boy of his."